LamaBleu/plutoscripts/README.txt

  result :    hw_model_variant : 1       --->    compatible with this firmware,
                                 0       --->    not compatible (or apply workaround at your own risk).

-If you get a "0" result, then do not try to flash this version, wasted time.
+If you get a "0" result, then do not try to flash firmware with size over 21 MB, wasted time.
 You can also check on the dmesg log if reported n25q256a (not compatible, or apply workaround to unlock) or n25q512a (compatible)
 Download the "light-version" instead, compatible with all revB boards.

 Workaround exists, be prudent : https://ez.analog.com/university-program/f/q-a/105941/adalm-pluto---firmware-dfu-flashing-fails-at-22-23mb/313815
+Read carefully the post before applying the mod.
+Keep in mind once unlocked you have a risk to brick your pluto if you flash a wrong firmware/partition.

 INSTALLED APPLICATIONS
 ======================